mikisvaz/rbbt/tutorial/install/index.md

 (`remote_workflows`), which can be done as follows `rbbt workflow remote add Sequence http://se.bioinfo.cnio.es`.

+When the system is configured, it is a good idea to bootstrap it.
+Many workflows include a `bootstrap` command, which run a series of dummy jobs to ensure all the necesary resources are claimed and indices and caches are made.
+Bootstrapping a workflow is done using the `rbbt` command like in the following
+example:

+{% highlight sh %}
+rbbt workflow cmd Enrichment bootstrap 30
+{% endhighlight %}

+Where 30 is the number of concurrent jobs to issue (I run this on a 31 core machine).
+Concurrent jobs will organize to produce these results in an orderly manner.

 ### Quick recipie

 Provided your linux distribution has the right packages, you should be able to